intercept/intercept/README.md

 Intercept clients are able to invoke through the host these commands by provided wrapper functions that replicate and emulate the SQF command namespace (minus some unneeded functionality, like arrays or control structures).
 These wrapper functions take standard inputs, such as simple primitives like `float` or `bool`, and standard `std::string` arguments and convert them into the proper SQF command variables, providing a seamless layer to the clients.

-An example of a very simple client that invokes `nular`, `unary`, and `binary` SQF functions (aka functions that take no arguments, a right side argument only, and both a left and right side argument respectively) is demonstrated below and a [fuller example can be found here](src/client).
+An example of a very simple client that invokes `nular`, `unary`, and `binary` SQF functions (aka functions that take no arguments, a right side argument only, and both a left and right side argument respectively) is demonstrated below and a [more examples can be found here](https://github.com/intercept/intercept-examples).

 ```c++
 #include <Windows.h>